jadecobra/python_tdd_exercises/PASSING_VALUES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-Let's try it with other python data structures.
+let us try it with other python data structures.

 - update `test_text_messages` with a new test
     ```python